alexandershearer/FEW_Date_Library/README.md

 ### This is a javascript library that manipulates dates and retrieves dates for you.
 It can also format dates.

 #### Simple things like showing the day, month, year can be shown.
 It can also show hours, minutes, and seconds in various formats

+# All of these functions manipulate the date in some way related to the function title and all have very simple usage.
+Hopefully before long I will have them all working and available to download through NPM.
+I could not get the Github linked to the NPM.
+Confusing documentation is giving me problems understanding.